Merc-WithaMouse/merc-withamouse.github.io/content/post/Corporate-Lockscreen-Deployment-Script/Corporate Lockscreen Deployment.md

 New-ItemProperty -Path $RegPath -Name DesktopImageUrl -Value $Backgroundimage -PropertyType String -Force | Out-Null New-ItemProperty -Path $RegPath -Name DesktopImageStatus -Value 1 -PropertyType DWORD -Force | Out-Null
 ```
-Now, we can bundle all these components together to form a simple function to implement in the configuration script mentioned earlier.
+To finish this up, we can bundle all these components together to form a simple function to implement in the configuration script mentioned earlier.

 ``` powershell
 # Create PersonalizationCSP Registry Key